 The discharges are not eligible for coverage under a CDPS or NPDES general permit and prohibiting the discharges would result in changes to existing practices for the owner or operator of the discharges that are determined by the permittee to be impracticable.

-For all such discharges identified prior to the effective date of this permit and that will continue to be allowed, the information required by Subsection (1) must be submitted to the Division for approval in accordance with the compliance schedule in I.H.
+For all such discharges identified prior to the effective date of this permit and that will continue to be allowed, the information required by Part I.E.2.a.v(Z)1) must be submitted to the division for approval in accordance with the compliance schedule in I.H.

-The discharge is not approved until the permittee receives an approval letter from the Division.
+The discharge is not approved until the permittee receives an approval letter from the division.

-The Division may deny approval of the discharge in writing.
-The Division’s denial will be based on a determination that the provided information does not demonstrate that the criterion of Part I.E.2.v(Y)(1) has been met.
+The division may deny approval of the discharge in writing.
+The division’s denial will be based on a determination that the provided information does not demonstrate that the criterion of Part I.E.2.a.v(Z) has been met.

-The permittee must public notice the discharges authorized by the Division in accordance with its public notification procedures.
+The permittee must public notice the discharges authorized by the division in accordance with its public notification procedures.

-The permittee must notify the Division within 30 days and revise its regulatory mechanism and procedures within 180 days if the permittee becomes aware of new information that the discharges authorized using the criterion in Part I.E.2.a.v(Y) no longer meets the criteria of that Part.
+The permittee must notify the division within 30 days and revise its regulatory mechanism and procedures within 180 days if the permittee becomes aware of new information that the discharges authorized using the criterion in Part I.E.2.a.v(Z) no longer meets the criteria of that Part.

 Removing an Illicit Discharge: When an illicit discharge is identified, the permittee must remove or require the removal of the source of the illicit discharge.
 The permittee must also cease or require the cessation of the illicit discharge.
-After the illicit discharge has been ceased, the permittee must also minimize surface contamination by removing or requiring the removal of surface residue or other type of pollutant source.
-The removal requirement can be met by notifying the Division through a written report when CDPS or NPDES general permit coverage is available for a discharge and the discharge is not subject to prohibitions against issuance of a permit in regulation 61.8(1).
+After the illicit discharge has been ceased, the permittee must also minimize surface contamination by removing or requiring the removal of surface residue or other type of pollutant source, if feasible.
+The removal requirement can be met by notifying the division and the operator responsible for the discharge through a written report when CDPS or NPDES general permit coverage is available for a discharge and the discharge is not subject to prohibitions against issuance of a permit in regulation 61.8(1).
 The permittee must also have written procedures for requiring cleanup from the operator and procedures for cleanup conducted by the permittee, when necessary, to remove materials associated with the illicit discharge.

+Coordination with Surrounding MS4 Permittees: If illicit discharges that are within the permittee’s implementation authority are observed to be released to another operator’s municipal storm sewer system, then the permittee must notify the other operator within 72 hours of discovery.
+If another operator notifies the permittee of an illegal release to the permittee’s MS4 then the permittee must meet the requirements of Part I.E.2.a.

+Enforcement Response:

-Enforcement Response: The permittee must implement appropriate written enforcement procedures and actions to eliminate the source of an illicit discharge when identified/reported, discourage responsible parties from willfully or negligently repeating or continuing illicit discharges, and discourage future illicit discharges from occurring.
+To the extent allowable under state or local law, the permittee must implement appropriate written enforcement procedures and actions to eliminate the source of an illicit discharge when identified/reported, stop responsible parties from willfully or negligently repeating or continuing illicit discharges, and discourage future illicit discharges from occurring.
 The written procedures must address mechanisms for enforcement for all illicit discharges from the moment an illicit discharge is identified/reported until it is eliminated.
 The permittee must escalate enforcement as necessary based on the severity of violation and/or the recalcitrance of the responsible party to ensure that findings of a similar nature are enforced upon consistently.
 Written enforcement procedures must include informal, formal, and judicial enforcement responses.